silke/dfn-aai-shibboleth-idp/README.md

   * inventory/group_vars/production/vault
 * Add two files named logo.png and favicon.ico to the folder ```roles/shibboleth-idp/files```.
 * Run it!
 The whole playbook consists of different roles, tasks and subtasks that you can run independently.
 Refer to the group (test oder production in this case) with the ''-l'' parameter.
-  * To install and configure Tomcat, Apache and Shibboleth IdP in one go run ```ansible-playbook -i inventory/hosts site.yml -l test --tags shibboleth-idp```.
+  * To install and configure Tomcat, Apache and Shibboleth IdP in one go run ```ansible-playbook -i inventory/hosts site.yml -l test --tags shibboleth_idp```.
 The role shibboleth-idp will automatically run the tomcat and apache roles.
   * To run an individual role: ```ansible-playbook -i inventory/hosts site.yml -l test --tags tomcat```
   * To (re-)run parts of the subtasks in the shibboleth-idp role, e.g. the LDAP configuration: ```ansible-playbook -i inventory/hosts site.yml -l test --tags config-ldap```
   * To change attribute-resolver.xml or attribute-filter.xml: ```ansible-playbook -i inventory/hosts site.yml -l test --tags config-attributes```